-Stuart is a Lecturer in Sports Coaching Science and Programme Coordinator for the Sports Coaching Foundation Degree.
+Stuart is a Senior Lecturer in Sports Coaching Science and Programme Coordinator for the Sports Coaching Foundation Degree.

 I completed my BSc (Hons) in Sport & Exercise Science at the University of Gloucestershire, before obtaining my PGCE in Post-Compulsory Education through the University of Greenwich.
 While in a full-time lecturing and course management role, I completed my MSc in Applied Sport Psychology at Staffordshire University part-time, graduating with distinction.
 My thesis focussed on irrational beliefs and sports performance.